alexyy802/waifucord/docs/migrating.rst

     - This is useful for bypassing cooldowns.
 - :attr:`.Context.valid` to check if a context can be invoked with :meth:`.Bot.invoke`.
-- :meth:`.Context.send_help` to show the help command for an entity using the new :class:`~.ext.commands.HelpCommand` system.
+- :meth:`.Context.send_help` to show the help command for an entity using the new :class:`~uwuwaifu.HelpCommand` system.

     - This is useful if you want to show the user help if they misused a command.

 Subclassing Context
 ++++++++++++++++++++

-In v1.0, there is now the ability to subclass :class:`~ext.commands.Context` and use it instead of the default provided one.
+In v1.0, there is now the ability to subclass :class:`~extwaifu.Context` and use it instead of the default provided one.

 For example, if you want to add some functionality to the context: